 Interests – The very first horse I’ve ever owned, Number One, became my riding horse after a fun racing career for me and my husband.
 I enjoy traveling, photography, and am a coffee fanatic.
 I’ve stayed active with the KEMI program, helping to grow the mentorship initiative and alumni association.
 I love any reason to be outdoors, which has contributed to accidentally becoming a part-time cow and sheep farmer.
 My favorite place (other than the barn) is the beach, and I have enjoyed getting out to explore the Bluegrass and taking my dogs hiking.

-Family – Married my high school sweetheart, Debbie, six months after graduating from West Point (we were not allowed to be married while cadets; one of my classmates got married during […]
+Family – Married my high school sweetheart, Debbie, six months after graduating from West Point (we were not allowed to be married while cadets; one of my classmates got married […]

 What I Do at WPT: I am responsible for a variety of the company’s day-to-day functions.
 This includes the administrative and financial tasks.
 My days typically involve; working with vendors, […]